I just spent $90 on a crew neck sweatshirt. I blame brand messaging.

 When crafting a brand message to support your marketing strategy, you must focus on how you can help your customers and what they need to do to get the solution to their problem.
 As you start to craft and revise your winning statement, it’s also important to keep in mind the key characteristics of a great marketing message.

-📺 Check out this interview with our Director of Marketing, Ashlee Rolkowski on how winning marketing messages work.👇
+📺 Check out this interview with our Marketing Manager, Ashlee Rolkowski on how winning marketing messages work.👇

 The Anatomy of a Winning Marketing Message